6 Foods to Avoid When You Have Dry Mouth

 2: Salty Foods

-Look for low-sodium and reduced-sodium foods, and avoid adding more salt to your meals to help prevent dry mouth symptoms from getting worse.
+Look for low-sodium and reduced-sodium foods, and avoid adding more salt to your meals to help prevent your dry mouth symptoms from getting worse.

 3: Dry Foods